jmoy/norvig-spell/README.md

 On Linux running `make benchmark` creates a file `benchmarks/all.md` containing performance results.

 For my setup the Python, C++ and Haskell HashMap version run in about the same time with the test data set.
-The C version is 13x faster than them and the Haskell Trie version is about 2x slower.
+The C versionis are about 13x faster than them and the Haskell Trie version is about 2x slower.

 Python and C++ are about 3x faster than Haskell HashMap when building the model.